Boavizta/boaviztapi/README.md

 In the interest of transparency and scientific popularization, the opening of the code, the versioning of the impact factors and the documentation of the project are critical points.

-The system is developed in micro-services layers according to a bottom-up principle.
+The system is developed in layers according to a bottom-up principle.
 The first layer implemented is equipment, starting with the servers (MVP).
 The second layer is the measurement of the impact of digital services or systems.
 The measurement of the global impact is currently outside the scope.

 ## Test it yourself